getstackhead/stackhead/Documentation/technical-documentation/ssl-certificates.md

 ## Project certificates

-Project certificates are [generated via Terraform](terraform.md) after the Nginx server configuration is written and active.
+Project certificates are generated after the Nginx server configuration is written and active.
 They are stored inside the `certificates` folder of the project directory \(i.e. `/stackhead/projects/<project_name>/certificates`\).

 After creation, the symlinked path to the certificate used by Nginx is switched to the generated certificate \(and private key\) and the Nginx configuration is reloaded.